-1 dose of tetanus, diphtheria, acellular pertussis (Tdap) 1 dose of meningococcal conjugate Vaccine (MCV)
+1 dose of tetanus, diphtheria, acellular pertussis (Tdap)

+1 dose of meningococcal conjugate Vaccine (MCV)

 Vision screening is done yearly by the school nurse.
 Hearing screening is done in kindergarten and grades one, two, three, five, and seven.
-Growth screening (height/weight) is done yearly with BMI percentile available on parent request.
+Growth screening (height/weight) is done yearly with BMI percentile available by parent request.
 Scoliosis screening is done in grade seven.
 The Quakertown Lions assist in screenings for vision and hearing for our Early Childhood students that do not qualify for district level screenings.

 Medication that needs to be taken at school MUST be sent in the original container with the physician's instructions and a signed note from the parent with the time and amount of medication to be taken.
-ALL medications are to be kept in the office unless the doctor signs a release form for your child to carry the medication (including inhalers and epi-pens) with him/her.
+ALL medications are to be kept in the nurse's office unless the doctor signs a release form for your child to carry the medication (including inhalers and epi-pens) with him/her.

-Care given at school by the staff is limited to first aid at time of illness or injury.
-If your child is ill, please do not send them to school.
-Please keep the school informed of any changes to your emergency form numbers in case of an illness or injury that may occur at school.
+Care given at school by the staff is limited to first aid at the time of illness or injury.
+If your child is ill, (fever over 100.4), please do not send them to school.
+Students must be fever free, without medication for 24 hours and no throwing up to return to school.
+Please keep the school informed of any changes to your emergency contacts in case of a serious illness or injury that may occur at school.

-Healthy Kids Expectations: It should be understood that parents will not send child/ren to School if he/she displays any symptoms of COVID-19 or illness.
-If, during the day, any of the following symptoms appear the student will be isolated and parent contacted or the assigned

-Emergency Contact person to pick up the student.
-We ask for pick up to be as quickly as possible for the comfort of the child and staff.
+Healthy Kids Expectations: It should be understood that parents will not send child/ren to School if he/she displays any symptoms of illness.
+If, during the day symptoms appear the parent will be contacted or the assigned Emergency Contact person to pick up as quickly as possible for the comfort of the child.